yuqitanyq/tp/docs/UserGuide.md

    confirm this by viewing the book's status in the book list.

 Method B:
-1. Enter `patron find christian grey` in the Command Box.
+1. Enter `patron find christian grey` in the Command box.
 Running this command will display `Christian Grey` first in the patron list.
 Learn more about the format of the `patron find` command [here](#324-finding-patrons-patron-find).
-2. Enter `book find n/death on the nile` in the Command Box.
+2. Enter `book find n/death on the nile` in the Command box.
 Running this command will display `Death on the Nile` first in the book list.
 Learn more about the format of the `book find` command [here](#333-finding-books--book-find).
-3. Enter command `request 5 5` in the Command Box. `Christian Grey` has now requested for `Death on the Nile`.
+3. Enter command `request 1 1` in the Command box. `Christian Grey` has now requested for `Death on the Nile`.
 You can confirm this by viewing the book's status in the book list.

-Subsequently, when Harper Lee returns Death on the Nile, you may either:
-1. Find Harper Lee in patron list by entering `patron find harper lee` (which would result in `Harper Lee` being displayed first in patron list) followed by `return p/1` (which would result in all of Harper Lee's borrowed books being returned).
-2. Find Death on the Nile in book list by entering `book find n/death on the nile` (which would result in `Death on the Nile` being displayed first in book list) followed by `return b/1` (which would result in Death on the Nile being returned).

-Either method would result in Death on the Nile being returned and the Result Box prompting you to notify Christian Grey that the book is now available.
+Subsequently, when Harper Lee returns Death on the Nile, find the book by entering `book find n/death on the nile` (which would result in it being displayed first) followed by `return b/1` (more about the `return` command [here](#337-returning-a-book--return)). `Death on the Nile` is hence returned and the Result box would prompt you to notify Christian Grey that the book is now available.

 <div markdown="block" class="alert alert-info">

 **Notes:**<br>

-* Up to 3 patrons may request for Death on the Nile and the Result Box would prompt you to notify all of them once the book is returned.
+* Multiple patrons may request for `Death on the Nile` in which case, Result box would prompt you to notify all of them once the book is returned.

 * Learn more about the `request` command [here](#338-requesting-a-book--book-request).